 Tailor to Your Taste

-Play around with these variations and substitutes (or others you can think of)
+Play around with these variations and substitutes if you like:

-- Seasonings: Add dried thyme, herbes de provence, Italian seasoning or basil to the oil-cheese-garlic mixture.
+- Seasonings: Add dried seasoning like thyme, herbes de provence, Italian seasoning or basil to the oil-cheese-garlic mixture.

 - Garnishes: Try sprinkling the finished roasted zucchini spears with crushed toasted nuts for crunch, zaatar, lemon zest, more Parmesan cheese, fresh chopped herbs or microgreens.
 I love the kohlrabi microgreens pictured.